shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 ## Implementation

-The MVMIP can be solved by setting up the object and constraints and passing it into a linear solver that supports mixed integer programming.
+The MVMIP can be solved by setting up the objective and constraints and passing it to a linear solver that supports mixed integer programming.
 My [implementation](https://github.com/shrenikm/RePlan/tree/main/algorithms/multi_vehicle_mip) uses Google's OR-Tools

 The problem can be treated as a one-shot fixed arrival time problem where we set a large time step ($N$) and solve for each vehicle trajectory.
 This method ensures that there is only a fixed initial cost to run the algorithm and we don't make any adjustments later.
 The advantage of this method being that we are guaranteed to find the optimal solution to the initial problem setup.